FAQ

 Q: Would you announce the launch of my blog or post news of my community on your index page?

-A: Sorry, no. This is not a news site, and I only post EAS-related news.
-If you have to announce something, please do it in the social media, or head for Trekmovie.com or TrekCore and let their editors decide whether your scoop is important enough.
+A: Sorry, no. This is not a news site, and I exclusively post EAS-related news.
+If you have to announce something, please do it in the social media, or head for Trekmovie.com or TrekCore and let their editors decide whether your scoop is relevant.

 Q: I'd like to recommend EAS to other people.
-Are you going to add Facebook "Like" buttons to your pages, or buttons to vote for you on other social networks?
+Are you going to add "Like" or "Share" buttons to your pages?

 A: I have added "Share" buttons in the form of simple links on each EAS page.
 But I won't include anything such as script-generated "Like" buttons or similar widgets.
 For four reasons.
 Firstly, I'm not a politician and I don't solicit you to vote for me.
 Secondly, it is a bottomless pit because there are many social networks with button codes that change every few months, and I have better things to do than keeping them up to date.
 Thirdly, I have obliged myself to keep my site clean, without parasitic code that I can't control.
 Fourthly and most importantly, I respect your privacy and with my non-commercial site I won't help companies to sniff out your browsing behavior.
 Well, I make an exception for YouTube and Facebook Videos, because there is no other way to show videos, and because I deem it less critical.